Rape accuser testifies against filmmaker Paul Haggis

 “I don’t even know you,” she said she replied.

-Breest said she was able to dodge and deflect his attempts to kiss her for a bit, and thought she’d succeeded in politely defusing the situation when he started a friendly tour of the apartment.
-But as they looked at a guest bedroom, Haggis “became aggressive very quickly,” pushed her onto the bed and pulled off her tights and clothes as she tried to keep them on and told him to stop, she said.
+Breest said she dodged him and thought she’d politely defused the situation when he started showing her the apartment.
+But when they reached a guest bedroom, Haggis “became aggressive very quickly,” pushed her onto the bed and pulled off her tights and clothes as she tried to keep them on and told him to stop, she said.

 “I was like a trapped animal.
 There was nothing for me to do,” she said.